roboscienceorg/book/source/Introduction/whatisrobot.rst

 .. figure:: IntroductionFigures/KeeponTophatNextfest2007.jpg
    :scale: 50%

    Keepon - therapy robot.
+[Wikipedia]_

 ..
 This image is public domain
 .. figure:: IntroductionFigures/IED_detonator.jpg
    :scale: 20%

    Robot tasked to detonate a buried improvised explosive device.
+[Wikipedia]_

 Many may expect the robot to perform complex tasks or deal with harsh,